KhosroBahrami/ObjectDetection_SSD_Tensorflow/README.md

 ## Demo of SSD
+For demo, you can run SSD for object detection in a single image.
 Demo uses the pretrained model that has been stored in /checkpoints/ssd_... .

 To run the demo, use the following command: